The Bankrate promise

 How to do a balance transfer online with a new card

-- Fill out an application for the balance transfer card you’re interested in and submit your application.
+- Fill out an application for the balance transfer card you’re interested in.

-- Once you’re approved for the card, you can transfer a balance to your new credit card.
-To do this, go to your new credit card account, then click “Help & Support.”
+- Once you’re approved for the card, you can request to transfer a balance to your new credit card.

 - Follow the instructions to complete the transfer.
-This includes entering the account number for the credit card that holds the balance you’d like to transfer and entering the total amount you’d like to transfer to your new Bank of America card.
+You’ll enter information like the account number for the credit card that holds the balance you’d like to transfer, the credit card issuer’s name and the total amount you’d like to transfer to your new Bank of America card.

-- Submit your balance transfer request.
-If your balance transfer is approved, your balance will be transferred as requested.
+- Submit your application with the balance transfer request.
+If Bank of America approves your balance transfer, it will transfer your balance as requested.

 How to do a balance transfer online with an existing card

-If you already have a Bank of America card, you can check to see if you’re eligible for any promotional offers, like a 0 percent intro APR offer on balance transfers.
+If you already have a Bank of America card, you can check to see if you’re eligible for an intro APR offer on balance transfers.
 If you have an eligible card and want to transfer a balance to it, follow these steps:

 - Log in to your account.

-- Select “Help & Support,” then choose the option for a balance transfer.
+- Under the transfer option, choose the option for a balance transfer.

 - Follow the instructions to complete your transfer.
-Provide the account number of the credit card from which you’d like to transfer the balance, as well as how much of the balance you’d like to transfer.
+Provide the account number of the credit card from which you’d like to transfer the balance, as well as how much of the balance you’d like to transfer and the credit card issuer’s name.

 - Submit your transfer request.